GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 File `~/.ssh/config`
 --------------------

-If present, Gerrit reads and caches `~/.ssh/config` at startup, and supports most SSH configuration options.
+Gerrit reads and caches the `~/.ssh/config` at startup, and supports most SSH configuration options.
 For example:

 ```